How regenerative agriculture can recover bee populations

 Bee Population declines are linked to farmer economic security

 Farmers, particularly those of commonly pollinated crops like apples and strawberries, are heavily reliant on bees for plant reproduction and therefore yields.
 The resulting dependency means that farmers use bees as an agricultural tool, kind of like livestock.
 They will even truck bees into their fields from far distances, just for short periods of time to pollinate their apple orchard or strawberry fields, at the exact right time, just as all the little white flowers buds begin to open and come into bloom.
 Many of these farmers have been hard hit as bee population declines have made commercial bees more expensive and in short supply.
-To give some figures, the California almond market currently brings in about $21 billion annually and needs around 1.9 million honeybees – that’s close to 75% of all commercial bees in the United States!
+To give some figures, in 2018 the California almond market currently brought in about $21 billion annually and needed around 1.9 million honeybees – that’s close to 75% of all commercial bees in the United States!

 Human activities have contributed to bee habitat loss and land degradation.